alwinpaul111/Retail-Intelligence-Platform/README.md

 ## 6. Business Insights

-Auto-generated from the model + festive-window data, e.g.:
+Auto-generated from the model + festive-window data, e.g.:-

 > Increasing inventory of 'Electronics' in Mumbai by 15% ahead of the festive
 > season is projected to add ₹576,637 in incremental profit over a 30-day